-Notebooking is a great format for all ages and subject matter!
+Notebooking is a great tool for all ages and subject matter!

 For your youngest learners, use notebooking to record their narrations for them and allow them to illustrate.
 You can also have them copy a sentence or two if they are able.

-I few months ago, I created my own notebooking pages for our history studies with Story of the World which I shared with my readers.
+Over the years, I’ve created my own pages for our history studies with Story of the World which I shared with my readers.
 It was pretty labour intensive, but we are still using and enjoying them.
-Since then, I have discovered a much easier way: NotebookingPages.com.
+Since then, I have discovered a much easier way to use notebooking in our homeschool: Productive Homeschooling ProSchool Membership!

 Use notebooking for simple & affordable science curriculum

-Notebooking is a very simple and cost effective way teach science to your elementary aged students.
-And it just so happens that it is also works with The Well Trained Mind‘s grammar stage science recommendations.
-I so wish I had discovered this 5 years ago when I first began plotting our homeschool path and making our curriculum choices!
+Notebooking is a very simple and cost-effective way to teach science to your elementary-aged students.
+And it just so happens that it also works perfectly with The Well Trained Mind‘s grammar stage science recommendations.
+I so wish I had discovered this years ago when I first began plotting our homeschool path and making our curriculum choices!

-There are many free, printable notebooking pages available online but a one time purchase from Notebooking Pages could still have saved me so much!
-The cost of their Lifetime Membership would be equivalent to spending less than $25 per year on first through fourth grade science curriculum!
+There are many free, printable notebooking pages available online but a membership to Productive Homeschooling could still have saved me so much!

 All you need to do is use science encyclopedias or library books of your choosing, read, narrate and add in additional activities as appropriate.
-Here is a sampling of what is available for a year of biology study:
+Here is a sampling of what is available from Productive Homeschooling for a year of biology study:

 Use notebooking in every area of your homeschool!

-Here are just some of the ways you can use notebooking, and Notebooking Pages in particular, in your classical homeschool:
+Here are just some of the ways you can use notebooking, and Productive Homeschooling’s notebooking pages in particular, in your classical homeschool:

-Fine Arts: Use Notebooking Pages to record learning in composer & artist study.
+Fine Arts: Use notebooking to record learning in composer & artist study.
 Narrate for picture study.

-Geography: Notebooking Pages has a good selection of maps, as well as country study pages.
+Geography: Productive Homeschooling s has a good selection of maps, as well as country, states and provinces study pages.

-Language Arts: Use Notebooking Pages for copywork and literature narrations.
+Language Arts: Use Productive Homeschooling for copywork and literature narrations.
 There are even Latin & Greek word study pages available!

-Nature Study: Bird, plant, tree, and flower study pages are available, as well as blank nature study pages.
+Nature Study: Bird, plant, tree, and flower study pages are available, as well as nature study journal study pages.

-NotebookingPages.com is a great resource for classical homeschoolers!
+Productive Homeschooling is a great resource for classical homeschoolers!
 You can, of course, simply use plain lined paper for your notebooks.
 That’s what we did for years until I discovered all of the creative, pre-made options available.
-But I’m so glad that we changed up our notebooks — it has made a huge difference in my daughter’s enjoyment of her written work!
+But I’m so glad that we changed up our notebooks — it has made a huge difference in my children’s enjoyment of her written work!

 Notebooking Resources For Your Homeschool

-Besides NotebookingPages.com, making your own, or using plain lined paper, there are many online resources, both free and paid, for notebooking pages.
+Besides Productive Homeschooling, making your own, or using plain lined paper, there are other online resources, both free and paid, for notebooking pages.
 Here are a few to check out, but you will often have success just googling what you are looking for:

 - The Notebooking Fairy – This is Jimmie Langley’s notebooking page.
 She’s kind of a notebooking guru and has written A LOT about notebooking.